gbaranov99/totrno/README.md

-# Totrno stands for TOdos, Time Tracking and NOtes
+# Totrno stands for TOdos, Time TRacking and NOtes

 Totrno's primary function is being a clean and functional way to manage how one spends their free time